 - Olive oil – Drizzled over the vegetables just before roasting.

 - Heavy cream – ¼ cup of heavy cream is added for mouthfeel.
-If you prefer a dairy-free alternative, use coconut milk, but keep in mind, this substitution may alter the taste.
+If you prefer a dairy-free alternative, use coconut milk, but keep in mind, that this substitution may alter the taste.

 - Vegetable stock – Added to thin the soup a bit.